 Now that your player is set-up, let’s go over all of the content Yoto has to offer.

 Yoto has a lot of free content that don’t even require a Yoto (just play through the app on your phone).
 These include:

 - Yoto Daily: A podcast-style channel that includes a random mix of jokes, simon says, facts and where they do a daily birthday shoutout.
-You can e-mail Yoto at least 7 days before your child’s birthday to get a shoutout.
+You can fill out the form before your child’s birthday to get a shoutout.

 - Yoto Radio: Available 24/7, Yoto radio is a free radio that plays a wide range of child-safe music.
 You’ll hear everything from classic Disney music to current pop songs.
 You can find a list of recently played songs here.